Vikranth3140/Encryption-Decryption-Tool/README.md

 - **Password-Based Key Derivation:**

-  - **Password Strength:** Use strong, unique passwords.
-Avoid common words or easily guessable phrases.
+  - **Password Strength Enforcement:** The script enforces strong passwords to enhance security.
+    - Passwords must meet the complexity requirements outlined above.
+    - This reduces the risk of unauthorized access due to weak passwords.
   - **Password Recovery:** If you forget your password, the encrypted data cannot be recovered.
-  - **Salt Usage:** The script uses a unique 16-byte random salt for each encryption operation, enhancing security.
+  - **Salt Usage:** A unique 16-byte random salt is generated for each encryption operation, enhancing security.

 - **General Recommendations:**